|On The Road Price (£3500 Discount Included)||£19,550|

 The New Citroën C4 Cactus is a seriously updated hatch featuring a unique personality and outstanding levels of comfort.
-Features include a suspension with Progressive Hydraulic Cushions™ and Advanced Comfort Seats making it THE most comfortable hatch set to make waves in the market in 2018.
+Features include a suspension with Progressive Hydraulic Cushions™ and Advanced Comfort Seats making it one of the most comfortable hatch's on the market right now.

 Boasting elegance, unique styling and classic Citroën graphics that underscore the body flow including Airbump® on the lower part of the doors, the new C4 Cactus is a breath of fresh air in the hatch segment.
 Two-tiered front headlights and a 3D LED light signature at the rear are elements that compliment the organic and fluid design of the bold C4 Cactus.
 Featuring a new, broader front end and sharper headlights the new C4 Cactus is always recognisable.